Terms of Reference

 The EthC supports Council by:

-The EthC has 8 voting members including the Chair.
-The members are predominantly Fellows but include individuals with expertise in philosophy and health law.
+The EthC has eight (8) voting members including the Chair.
+The members, who ideally include at least one Royal College Councillor, are predominantly Fellows and at least one resident, and include individuals with expertise in philosophy and health law.
 In addition, a representative from the Canadian Medical Association’s (CMA) Ethics Committee, a representative from a National Specialty Society, and a representative from College of Family Physicians of Canada’s (CFPC) Ethics Committee, will be invited to attend regularly as non-voting members.

 Individuals from other organizations, such as the Collège des médecins du Québec, and the and the Resident Doctors of Canada (RDoC) may be invited to attend meetings as guests when appropriate, and as such shall not be counted for the purposes of establishing quorum.

 Key Competencies and Characteristics

 Committee members should have either formal training and/or experience related to ethics, and possess the ability to review, revise, and edit written materials.